 These will help the doctor to diagnose the type and cause of stroke as well as the patient's stroke risk factors, which in turn will influence the patient's treatment.

 The effects of a stroke may be physical, cognitive and / or emotional.

-While in hospital, you will be managed by a team of healthcare professionals including doctors, nurses, physiotherapists, occupational therapists, speech and language therapists, pharmacists, dietitians, psychologists and medical social workers.
+While in hospital, the stroke patient will be managed by a team of healthcare professionals including doctors, nurses, physiotherapists, occupational therapists, speech and language therapists, pharmacists, dietitians, psychologists and medical social workers.

 Rehabilitation is an important component of care following a stroke.

 This will be tailored to the symptoms and signs the patient has as a result of the stroke as well as specific needs.